BadhanGanesh/BJDraggable/README.md

 - To visually highlight the boundary lines within which the drag will happen, you can make `isDraggableDebugModeEnabled` property to `true`.
 The effective boundary (with margins applied) will be highlighted in red color.
 Specifying your own color will be added in the next or subsequent commits.

+## Limitations
+- Currently, due to the nature of the implementation, the draggability will not work well with rounded-corner views, since invisible walls are drawn around the superview separately in the manner like `left`, `right`, `top`, `bottom` to simulate boundary.
+- This could be overcome by eliminating the use of imaginary special views and instead, using real boundaries with paths.
+BUT this method comes with one little caveat that, the view that you're dragging will not slide against the walls, they just stick to it.

 ## License